 Your geriatrician will also determine whether you need any additional tests before your surgery.
 Your geriatrician or nurse will tell you when these tests will be scheduled and how to prepare for them.

 Your appointment will take at least 1 hour.

-If you have any questions related to what was discussed during your appointment (e.g., medications, tests, etc.), contact your geriatrician up to the day before your surgery.
+If you have any questions related to what was discussed during your appointment, talk with your geriatrician.
 If you have any questions about your surgery, talk with your surgeon.

 Your geriatrician may speak with your primary care doctor or other specialists outside of MSK to get more information about your medical history, previous tests, or both.

-All of your test results and notes from your doctors and nurses appear in your electronic medical record at MSK.
+All your test results and notes from your doctors and nurses are in your electronic medical record at MSK.
 Your surgeon and other doctors at MSK can see this information to help plan your care.